maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 </figure>

+The resolution is not very impressive :Nema17 stepper motors have 200 steps per turn, and one spiral turn is 3mm in the radial direction, so that makes a resolution of 3/200 = 0.015mm, not accounting for backlash and small errors.
+This can be increased through micro-stepping and by making more spiral turns with less radial distance between each turns.

 ### Electronics design
 To actuate our machine, we obviously needed some motors and some control.

-We decided to use Nema-17 stepper motors and Quentin's recent motor control boards.
+We decided to use Nema-17 stepper motors and [Quentin's recent motor control boards](http://fabacademy.org/2020/labs/ulb/students/quentin-bolsee/projects/fabstep-i2c/).
 These were still in development so we spent some time troubleshooting them but, spoiler alert, it worked in the end.

 #### Communication
 The way it works is pretty simple.
 The idea is to have several nodes, all identical that can be linked together.
 The first node will be the one the USB is connected to so we can send some orders to the motors.